lonerapier/lonerapier.github.io/docs/plugins/Description.md

 This plugin accepts the following configuration options:

-- `descriptionLength`: the maximum length of the generated description.
+- `descriptionLength`: the target length of the generated description.
 Default is 150 characters.
 The cut off happens after the first _sentence_ that ends after the given length.
+- `maxDescriptionLength`: the hard maximum length of the description.
+If the generated description exceeds this, it is truncated with an ellipsis.
+Default is 300 characters.
 - `replaceExternalLinks`: If `true` (default), replace external links with their domain and path in the description (e.g. `https://domain.tld/some_page/another_page?query=hello&target=world` is replaced with `domain.tld/some_page/another_page`).

 ## API